Today I want to talk about one of the most iconic architects that helped popularize the mid-century modern home…

 Le Corbusier taught himself by reading books, visiting museums and sketching buildings.

 During his influential life, he spent time with the world’s most influential people and created some of the most beautiful homes we’ve ever seen.
+His take on the mid century modern daybeds remains popular today.

 In 1923, Le Corbusier published his book, which translates to “Towards a New Architecture.”
 In this book, he educated his vision for architecture inspired by the emerging modern era.

 It was here that he proclaimed the house as a “machine for living in”, summarizing his early approach to design and defining the fundamental attitude of Modernist architecture.
+Most of Le Corbusier's iconic furniture, such as the Le Corbusier LC4 Chaise Longue, Le Corbusier LC3 Sofa and Le Corbusier LC1 Sling Chair.

 In 1925, he designed the “Plan Voisin” which proposed to destroy a large central area of Paris to be replaced with a grid of modernist towers, set in a park and connected by a network of raised highways.